 Attendance and make-up policies:

-Classes missed due to illness without a written note from a doctor or Health Services, family emergencies, religious observances about which the instructor was not notified in advance, flight delays, broken alarm clocks, exams in other courses, and any other reason are considered unexcused absences.
+Classes missed due to broken alarm clocks, friends visiting, exams in other courses, and any other reason not mentioned above are considered unexcused absences.
 Given that these kinds of situations can arise during the course, you are strongly advised to “save” your three allowed absences in case of such emergencies.

 Six (6) unexcused absences will lower your participation grade to a maximum of C.